ObakeConstructs/j-ono-data/DATA_STRUCTURE.md

 That's it.
 Nothing fancy.

 ## DEFINITION RECORD
+* Each Definition Record contains...
+  * a "literal" translation string
+  * an array of "katagana" strings
+  * an array of "hiragana" strings
+  * an array of "definition" objects
+* Each "definition" object contains...
+  * an english "equivalent" string
+  * a "meaning" string
-* Each Definition Record contains a "literal" translation string, an array of "katagana" strings, an array of "hiragana" strings, and an array of "definition" objects.
-Each definition object contains an english "equivalent" string, a "meaning" string, and an array of "example" image filename strings.
+  * an array of "example" image filename strings.

-Like this...
+Example Definition Record
 ```
 {
   "literal": "fu",